 The same procedure can be used for European swords but, in the case of double-edged swords, you will have edges both facing you and facing away so even more care is necessary.
 You should wear a pair of thick leather gloves and exercise extreme caution.

-Check out these videos below about sharpening swords:
+Check out these videos below about sharpening samurai swords with a Sword sharpening kit: